mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 On the right hand let's put our nav cluster and the arrow keys.
 If you prefer the usual inverted T layout for the arrows there's an option for that.

-"What about the leftover keys?" you might ask.
-Esc and Delete are actually on the thumbs under a "combo".
-If you press the two left thumb keys you'll get Esc, the right thumbs will output the Delete key.
-Num lock is simply unnecessary.

 And just like that: all the keys from a normal keyboard are covered.
 But we can do much much more.
 -->